9:00am-7:00pm EST | M-F

 Direct prohibited transaction

-Transactions that deal with the disqualified person and retirement account directly.
-These are very obviously situations, such as using your self-directed IRA to pay off your credit card bill.
+Transactions that deal with the disqualified person and the self-directed IRA directly.
+These are very obvious situations, such as using your self-directed IRA to pay off your credit card bill.

 Indirect prohibited transaction

 Whereas indirect transactions are ones that don’t appear to benefit the disqualified person directly, but do so indirectly.
 Less obvious situations, such as investing in a business of which you are 10%-part owner.

 A type of indirect prohibited transaction, self-dealing is a situation where you use your income or assets to further your own interests.

 Let’s take a look at two examples from Self-Directed IRA in A Nutshell, an IRA book that helps IRA holders easily self-direct their accounts.

 Why are these acts prohibited?
 In both cases, the Plan participants use their retirement income for personal interests.

 According to the IRS, a disqualified person is anyone who can exercise substantial influence over the affairs of the tax-exempt organization.
 When the IRS refers to a disqualified person, they mean the IRA holder.
 That’s right: you are a disqualified person, as well as your lineal descendants.

 Disqualified Persons include: